 Wondering where to get the money to make a down payment on a new home?
 As home prices quickly increase, the amount to make an optimal 20 percent down payment also increases.
-Meanwhile, you probably have a substantial nest-egg built up in a 401(k) if you’ve been working for years.
+Meanwhile, you may already have a substantial nest-egg built up in a 401(k) if you’ve been working for years.

 Are My Retirement Savings Worth a Down Payment?